Rewards Rating: | 4.1 / 5 |

 Tip: Most airline cards tout free checked bags as a feature, but every passenger on Southwest – whether or not they’re a Southwest cardholder – gets two free checked bags.

-If you are eager to start racking up Rapid Rewards points, but hesitant about paying a $149 annual fee, Southwest also offers a less expensive co-branded card – the Southwest Rapid Rewards Premier Credit Card.
-The Premier card offers the same rewards rate and sign-up bonus as the Priority card, as well as a slightly lower annual fee of $99, but it comes with fewer additional perks.
+If you’re eager to rack up Rapid Rewards points, but hesitant about paying a high annual fee, you may consider a less expensive Southwest card – the Southwest Rapid Rewards Premier Credit Card*.
+The Premier card offers the same rewards rate as the Priority card, as well as a slightly lower annual fee of $99, but it comes with fewer perks.

-Since the Premier card has the same rewards earning scheme as the Priority for a lower annual fee, it can be tempting to jump at the lower cost.
-However, we estimate frequent Southwest flyers can get more value out of the additional perks that come with the Priority card.
-Here’s a quick look at each card’s annual bonus and extra benefits.
+If you’re focused on earning miles, the Premier card may be a better fit, but we estimate frequent Southwest flyers can get more value overall with the Priority card thanks to its additional perks.
+Here’s a quick look at each card’s annual bonus and extra benefits:

 Why you might want a different card